Ruff Ryders Entertainment: 2000–2004: Continued success

+2005–2009: Decline

-2005 saw only one release from Ruff Ryders, Vol. 4: The Redemption, released through independent record company Artemis Records.
+2005 saw two releases from Ruff Ryders, with the first being Vol. 4: The Redemption, released through independent record company Artemis Records.
 The album peaked at number 40 on the Billboard top 200 and sold around 25,000 copies in its first week.
 It was the only Ruff Ryders album released through Artemis.
+The other album released through Ruff Ryders in 2005 was Sheek Louch's After Taxes.
+The album fared better than Vol.4, but failed to achieve an RIAA certification.

 That same year, DMX began working on his sixth studio album, then titled Here We Go Again.
 Though the album was initially scheduled to be release through Def Jam, tension between DMX and then-Def Jam president Jay-Z led to DMX leaving Def Jam.
 The album, now titled Year of the Dog...
 Again, was released in August 2006 through Ruff Ryders, Sony Urban Music and Columbia Records.
-The album debuted at number 2 on the Billboard top 200 but failed to achieve the same success that DMX previously achieved.
-That same year, Jin left the label as well as Drag-On who left to join Swizz Beatz's Full Surface Records.
+The album debuted at number 2 on the Billboard top 200 but failed to achieve the same success that DMX previously achieved, only selling 345,000 copies.
+Also in 2006, Jin left the label as well as Drag-On who left to join Swizz Beatz's Full Surface Records.

-Ruff Ryders released Styles P's Super Gangster (Extraordinary Gentleman) in 2007 and Jadakiss's The Last Kiss in 2009 through Interscope Records and Def Jam Recordings, respectively.
-The Last Kiss is the latest album released through Ruff Ryders, and Ruff Ryders has remained dormant since then due to not having funding and distribution from a record label.
+Ruff Ryders released Styles P's Super Gangster (Extraordinary Gentleman) in 2007 and Jadakiss's The Last Kiss in 2009 through Interscope Records and Def Jam Recordings, respectively The Last Kiss was the last album released by Ruff Ryders before going on a 12-year hiatus.
+With not having a distribution deal and changing musical trends, the label paused releasing music and instead focused on the Ruff Ryders Lifestyle motorcycle brand and other business ventures.